jjzazuet/aws-cheatsheets/DVA-C01-api-gateway.md

 - Token-based - includes a token
 - Request parameter-based - puts auth data in headers

+Cognito user pool authrizers can also be configured in an API gateway.

 ## Metrics and troubleshooting

 - Sent to CloudWatch.